raquo/Laminar/docs/Documentation.md

 The method `<--` comes from `ReactiveStyle` (which is what `color` is).
 It creates a `Modifier` that subscribes to the given stream.
 This subscription will be automatically removed when the div element is discarded.
 More on that in the sections [Stream Memory Management](#stream-memory-management) and [Element Lifecycle Events](#element-lifecycle-events) way below.
 Don't worry about that for now.

-### Event Streams, Signals, and State
+### Event Streams and Signals

 What happens before `prettyColorStream` emitted its first event?
 To understand that, we need a primer on Airstream reactive variables:

 - **EventStream** is a lazy Observable without current value.
-It represents events that happen over time.
+It represents events that happen at discrete points in time.
 Philosophically, there is no such thing as a "current event" or "initial event", so streams have no initial value.

-- **Signal** is like EventStream, but with current value.
-Signal represents a value over time, it always has a current value, and therefore it must have an initial value.
+- **Signal** are also lazy Observables, but unlike streams they do have a current value.
+Signal represents state – a value persisted over time.
+It always has a current value, and therefore it must have an initial value.

-- **State** is like Signal, but it's not lazy, it's strict.
-It is used to represent application state.
-Signals are lazy, so whether they execute or not depends on whether they have observers.
-State will execute reliably, which is often desired.

 The `<--` method subscribes to the given observable and updates the DOM whenever the observable emits. `prettyColorStream` is an EventStream, so it will only emit if and when the next event comes in.
 So, until that time, laminar will not set the color property to any initial or default value.

-On the other hand, if `prettyColorStream` was a Signal or a State, the subscription inside the `<--` method would have immediately set the color property to the observable's current value, and behave similar to stream subscription afterwards.
+On the other hand, if `prettyColorStream` was a Signal, the subscription inside the `<--` method would have immediately set the color property to the observable's current value, and behave similar to stream subscription afterwards.

 We said that EventStreams and Signals are lazy – that means they wouldn't run without an Observer.
 By creating a subscription, the `<--` method creates an Observer of the observable that it is given, so we know for sure that it will run.